opensensorhub/osh-docs/docs/dev/dev-guide.md

   * [Contributing](#contributing) new features and bug fixes to the project

 ### Exploring the Code

 If you just want to explore the code, you can browse the source online directly on [Github](https://github.com/opensensorhub).
-Alternatively, you can download it to your computer using the *Download ZIP* link on each GitHub repository or using the `git` program (please see the next section if you want to do just that).
+Alternatively, you can download it to your computer using the **Download ZIP** link on each GitHub repository or using the `git` program (see next section).

 There are many different repositories that contain various modules for OpenSensorHub.
 You can browse them all on [Github](https://github.com/opensensorhub) so you can decide which ones are of interest for you but here is a summary of the most important ones: